Kate Henshaw

-Kate Henshaw, also known as Kate Henshaw-Nuttall (born 19 July 1971), is a veteran Nigerian actress.
-In 2008, she won the Africa Movie Academy Award for Best Actress in a Leading Role for her performance in the movie Stronger than Pain.
+Kate Henshaw, also known as Kate Henshaw-Nuttall (born 19 July 1971), is a Nigerian actress.
+In 2008, she won the Africa Movie Academy Award for Best Actress in a Leading Role for her performance in Stronger than Pain.

 Early life

-Kate Henshaw was born on 9 July 1971, in Cross River State, Nigeria, the oldest of four children.
-She attended St. Mary private school in Ajele, Lagos State for her primary education.
-Later, she was admitted to the Federal Government Girl College, Calabar for her secondary school education.
-She spent one year at the University of Calabar studying remedial studies and then majored in Medical Microbiology at the School of Medical Lab Science afterward, LUTH (Lagos University Teaching Hospital) in Lagos.
-Henshaw worked at the Bauchi State General hospital.
+Henshaw was born on 9 July 1971 in Cross River State, Nigeria, the eldest of four children.
+She attended St. Mary Private School in Ajele, Lagos State, for her primary education and later Federal Government Girl College, Calabar, for her secondary education.
+She spent one year in remedial studies at the University of Calabar before majoring in medical microbiology at the School of Medical Laboratory Science, Lagos University Teaching Hospital (LUTH).
+Henshaw worked at the Bauchi State General Hospital.

-Before becoming an actress, Henshaw worked as a model, featuring in various commercials including a print and television advert for Shield deodorant.
+Before becoming an actress, Henshaw worked as a model, featuring in several commercials, including a print and television advertisement for Shield deodorant.

 Career

-In 1993, Henshaw auditioned for the lead role in the movie When the Sun Sets and was chosen for the role.
-This was her first appearance in a major Nollywood movie.
-Henshaw has starred in over 45 Nollywood movies.
+In 1993, Henshaw auditioned for the lead role in the film When the Sun Sets and was selected, marking her first appearance in a major Nollywood film.
+Henshaw has starred in over 45 Nollywood films.

-In 2008, she won the Africa Movie Academy Award for Best Actress in a Leading Role for the film Stronger than Pain.
+In 2008, she won the Africa Movie Academy Award for Best Actress in a Leading Role for her performance in Stronger than Pain.

-She was nominated for "Best Actress in a Leading Role" at the African Movie Academy Award in 2018, for her performance in the movie "Roti".
+She was nominated for Best Actress in a Leading Role at the African Movie Academy Award in 2018, for her role in Roti.

 Politics

-On 19 July 2014, Henshaw officially unveiled her campaign website as she was aspiring to represent the Calabar Municipal/Odukpani Federal constituency under the platform of the Peoples Democratic Party.
-Henshaw lost the primary election to Rt.
-Hon Essien Ayi but was appointed as Special Adviser Liaison Lagos by the Cross River State Governor Ben Ayade in December 2015.
+On 19 July 2014, Henshaw launched her campaign website while contesting to represent the Calabar Municipal/Odukpani Federal constituency under the platform of the Peoples Democratic Party.
+Henshaw lost the primary election to Essien Ayi but was appointed as Special Adviser Liaison Lagos by the Cross River State Governor Ben Ayade in December 2015.

 Endorsement

-In 2012, Henshaw was made the brand ambassador for a UK perfumes line, Blessing perfumes.
-She is a brand ambassador for "Onga" seasoning produced by Promasidor Nigeria Limited.
-In September 2012, Henshaw along with Dan Foster was selected as a judge in the reality show Nigeria Got Talent.
-In 2013, Henshaw along with Banky W was made the brand ambassador for Samsung Mobile Division.
-In January 2019, Kate Henshaw was selected to be among the 50 judges that will take part in the CBS International Talent Show called The World's Best.
-Henshaw was an ambassador for the giant telecommunication company Glo.
+In 2012, Henshaw became the brand ambassador for a UK-based perfume line, Blessing perfumes.
+She served as a brand ambassador for Onga seasoning, produced by Promasidor Nigeria Limited.
+In September 2012, Henshaw was selected as a judge on the reality show Nigeria Got Talent, alongside Dan Foster.
+In 2013, she and Banky W were appointed brand ambassadors for Samsung Mobile Division.
+In January 2019, Henshaw was selected as one of the 50 judges on the CBS international talent show called The World's Best.
+She served as an ambassador for the telecommunication company Glo.

 Philanthropy

-In 2016, a Twitter user posted the picture of a two-year-old boy, Michael Alvez, who was born with an ulcerous growth in the face and tagged Henshaw who subsequently developed an interest in the case.
-She and several others contributed the sum of 8 million Naira for the boy for his treatment.
-However, the money was returned as per the family's request, who rejected all help.
+In 2016, a Twitter user posted a picture of a two-year-old boy, Michael Alvez, who was born with an ulcerous facial growth and tagged Henshaw, who subsequently developed an interest in the case.
+She and several others contributed the sum of ₦8 million towards the child's medical treatment.
+The money was returned at the family's request, who rejected further assistance.